 Quick Tips – Changing End Caps

 In order to replace the end caps, pull the non-drive side end cap off first.
 This will expose the axle that has a slot.
-You use the slot in the axle to hold it in place so that you can unthread the non-drive side end cap.
+Use the slot in the axle to hold it in place so you can unthread the non-drive side end cap.
 To hold the axle in place, we use a cone wrench.
 The thin profile of the wrench fits well.

 If you have a 12mm end cap you will use a 17mm cone wrench and place it over the end of the axle into two slots to unthread it.